Skip to content

 A local's guide to coffee in Fort Greene.
 The championship roaster on Rockwell Place, the French bistro mornings on Elliott Place, the day-cafe that turns into a wine bar after dark, and the neighborhood anchors that give this compact area the best ratio of good coffee per block in Brooklyn.

-Latte in a cobalt blue cup at IXV Coffee in Fort Greene
+Latte in a cobalt blue cup at IXV Coffee, just over the Boerum Hill line from Fort Greene

 Fort Greene is small and concentrated.
 The whole neighborhood fits between Flatbush and Classon, Atlantic and Myrtle, and the coffee scene reflects that density.
 A championship roaster runs its Brooklyn flagship here.
 A French bistro takes morning coffee seriously enough that locals show up for that alone.
 A 15-seat day-cafe becomes a wine bar after dark.
 Fort Greene doesn't have the most coffee shops in Brooklyn.
 It has the highest concentration of shops worth your time per square block, and it's not close.